sftp-nik/EncryptVault/README.md

 - Always verify the SHA-512 hash of the encrypted files to ensure data integrity.

 ## Disclaimer
 This is developed only for educational purpose only, use this on your own risk!
+Remember your password, if you lost then you'll also lost your data!

 ## Developed by